Shaarai Shomayim Committees

-Like most synagogues, Shaarai Shomayim must rely heavily upon the energy, commitment, good will, and expertise of our members in order to be an effective and well-run spiritual institution.
+Like most synagogues, Shaarai Shomayim relies on the energy, commitment, goodwill, and expertise of its members to be an effective and well-run spiritual institution.

 Individuals often volunteer to serve on committees because they wish to meet others and create relationships with them.
 In fact, committee work is the major connection that many members have with our congregation.
 People involved in a temple’s committees tend to have an increased stake in the synagogue’s welfare.
 The more members that attain this sense of ownership, the healthier our congregation will be.

 If you are not already on a Committee, please consider finding one to which you can make a contribution.

 Our committees are:

 Adult Jewish Growth – Responsible for planning and implementing the adult education programs sponsored by Shaarai Shomayim, including adult Hebrew language instruction, Torah study and Talmud study.
 They also plan and sponsor Jewish Movie Night, the Monday night scholar series and the annual Scholar in Residence weekend program, as well as the biennial Adult/Family retreat.

 Cemetery - Evaluates the condition of our cemetery and keeps it in good condition.
 Also coordinates funerals and sells burial plots.